Everyone who visits Zanzibar ends up taking a spice tour.

 Would I Recommend Taking a Spice Tour?

 Yes!
 If, like me, you love trying new flavours, you’ll gain a lot from the tour, and love getting to see how all of your favourite spices are grown.
+I spent a full week in Zanzibar and this was easily the highlight from my time on the island.

 Tips for Taking a Spice Tour in Zanzibar